fjybiocs/AT/README.md

 ## Fetures
 + multiple mention: you can mention multiple players in a single message, for example, `What are you guys doing?@TPam@fjybiocs`
 + fuzzy matching: you don't need to type in the fullname of a user and don't need to be case sensitive.
 If you want to mention `TPam`, you can `@tpam`、`@tp` or something like that.
-But make sure that the user name you entered does not have obvious ambiguity.
+But make sure that the username you entered does not have obvious ambiguity.
 + `@all`, op can mention all the players via `@all`.

 ## Update Planning